 Your understanding and cooperation is greatly appreciated, thank you.

-COVID-19 Vaccine available for aged care workers
+COVID-19 update for visitors of residential aged care facilities